andrejlevkovitch/vim-lua-format/README.md

 ## Install

-* you have to add next lines in your `.vimrc` file:
+You have to add next lines in your `.vimrc` file:

   `function!
 LuaFormat()`

+  `" here you have to set path to lua-format.py file from the repo.
+In this case it was be copy to /usr/local/bin directory`

   `  pyf /usr/local/bin/lua-format.py`